Shopping addiction help in Southampton, Hampshire

 Treatment for shopping addiction at Manor Clinic

 The good news is that shopping addiction is treatable; it’s possible for you to overcome your compulsive shopping behaviours and achieve a full recovery.
 Our behavioural addiction treatment specialists at Manor Clinic are able to deliver expert therapy for your shopping addiction, when this occurs alongside a primary drug or alcohol addiction.
-We are committed to delivering evidence-based interventions, empowering you to tackle your shopping addiction symptoms and take steps towards a positive future – the most important step is to seek help.
+We are committed to delivering evidence-based interventions, empowering you to tackle your shopping addiction symptoms and take steps towards a positive future – the most important step is to seek help & support.

 We can provide an extensive range of tried and tested therapeutic techniques at Manor Clinic, all of which have proven effectiveness in the context of addiction rehab.
 Our intensive group therapy programme has been specifically designed to enable you to pinpoint the underlying triggers for your unhealthy behaviours, improve your self-esteem and learn effective coping mechanisms to help you to stay well in the future.